-You may feel like you’ve tried everything to lose weight.
-You’ve spent some time following a reduced-calorie diet, increased physical activity, and still have not seen any results.
-It could be time to call your doctor and see if they can prescribe you something that can help.
-Be careful, you may be increasing the risk of complicating your situation even further.
+Someone may feel like they’ve tried everything to lose weight.
+They’ve spent some time following a reduced-calorie diet, as well as increased physical activity, and still have not seen any results.
+It could be time to call the doctor and see if they can prescribe them something that can help.
+Be careful, they may be increasing the risk of complicating their situation even further.

 Many diet pills are meant for chronic weight management, but contain ingredients that may be habit-forming, and have a high potential for abuse.
-To prevent their abuse, the DEA categorizes them into different controlled substance schedules.
+To prevent its misuse, the DEA categorizes them into different controlled substance schedules.
 Active drugs in most weight loss pills are similar to amphetamines (stimulants).

 Long-term abuse of these drugs may cause: